wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.2.2.1 =
+Update your plugin now for 2 new special characters search functions and 4 associated tweaks

 = 2.2.2 =
 Upgrade now for full compatibility with soon to be released WooCommerce Version 2.1 and just released WordPress version 3.8.1.
 Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20.